 Attorney’s Fee Awards

 Under EEOC’s rules, complainants who successfully pursue discrimination charges against a federal agency may be entitled to an award of attorney’s fees.
-The Commission’s administrative judges generally are responsible for determining the amount of fees to be awarded to a prevailing complainant.
+The Commission’s administrative judges generally are responsible for determining the amount.

 An attorney’s fee award also may be available for work performed during the pre-complaint process.
 Fees will be available for legal work done before a complaint is filed, according to the EEOC rules, in the “limited circumstances” where a complaining party prevails in a hearing, the agency chooses not to fully implement the administrative judge’s decision, and the Commission subsequently finds in favor of the complaining party.
 Additionally, agencies and complaining parties may include attorney’s fees for pre-complaint work in a settlement agreement.

 However, complainants risk losing any possible entitlement to attorney’s fee payments in situations where they refuse to accept an agency’s “offer of resolution.”
 Under this procedure, which is designed to encourage settlements of EEO complaints, an agency may decide to make an offer of resolution to a complaining party.
 If the complainant does not accept the offer and ultimately obtains no more relief than what was offered, no attorney’s fees or costs will be payable for legal work done after the offer was rejected.